On December 9, 2020, LMCC hosted a virtual evening celebrating visionary leaders and cultural life forces of Lower Manhattan.

-In addition to our civic leaders, we will present the following awards to our artistic honorees: Amina Henry with the Sarah Verdone Writing Award, Eiko Otake with the Sam Miller Award for Performing Arts, and Paul Pfeiffer with the Michael Richards Award for Visual Arts.
+We honored alumni artistic honorees, including Amina Henry, recipient of the Sarah Verdone Award; Eiko Otake, recipient of the Sam Miller Award for Performing Arts; and Paul Pfeiffer, recipient of the Michael Richards Award for Visual Arts.

 Maggie Boepple served most recently as President/Director of the The Performing Arts Center at the World Trade Center (PAC@WTC), following a distinguished international career in public service, administration and government relations.
 Prior to her time at PAC@WTC, Boepple was President of LMCC where, under her direction, the organization ran the largest artist residency program in New York and created innovative arts programs, including Lent Space Art Park and studios on Governors Island.
 Previously, Boepple served as Senior Advisor to the Commissioner of Transport in London on the Private Public Partnership for the London Underground and held senior government positions at the MTA in New York and in the Koch administration, where she was the first woman to be appointed Director of Intergovernmental Relations.
 She currently serves as Vice Chair of The Fund for the City of New York.
 Boepple graduated from Brooklyn College.
 She is married to noted sculptor Willard Boepple and lives in Manhattan.